ieru/kosa/README.md

 ### Customizations

-Yo can get more information about Javascript, templates & css changes (Browser-side and Server-Side are now completely separated), on this [Wiki Page](//github.com/ieru/kosa/wiki/Customizations)
+You can get more information about Javascript, templates & css changes
+on this [Wiki Page](//github.com/ieru/kosa/wiki/Customizations)